 We returned and manually flew and acquired photos around the problematic area this time taking additional oblique images perpendicular to the walkway.
 Processing these images provided an improved point cloud with the walk way visible through the trees to measure the topography along the route.

 This example from the earlier batch of processing without point cloud classification and high vegetation removal shows peaks along the DSM profile.
+The profile was much more accurate after point cloud classification.

-Our conclusion highlights that during winter months photogrammetry can provide actionable topographic survey data over woodlands, an area where LiDAR is typically required.
+Our conclusion is that during winter months photogrammetry can provide actionable topographic survey data over woodlands, an area where LiDAR is typically required.
 With anticipated or non essential delivery schedules this can provide huge financial savings.
 Sky Tech are happy to work with local surveyors on projects such as this where drones can provide more rapid data collection over convential site walks.
 Please get in touch if you would like to work with us:

 This article covers the state of the art in drone LiDAR and photogrammetry to capture 3D information for survey and construction.
 The advantages of each method will be covered in terms of accuracy, complexity and cost.
 Using drones for survey offers huge time savings over manual measurement on the ground.
 The data recorded can be processed and used for asset classification, validation as well as health and safety.
 The ease of use means that regular scanning can take place providing a time series as work progresses.
 This can be used to monitor progress, detect issues as they arise, improve management and reduce risk.